 This version attempts to wring life out of these deaths, while doing justice to the story’s other remarkable contrasts: love and hate, youth and age, a funeral on a wedding day.
 Willett’s Romeo and Juliet is more than a story of pretty teenage lovers, but of voyagers across the barriers that separate forbidden loves, but also creeds, cities, and our own mortalities.

-This production features an original score, commissioned by City Opera Ballet, composed by Jon Steinmeier.
+This production features an original score, commissioned by City Opera Ballet, composed by Jonathan Steinmeier.
 This will be the one of the first times in eighty years, that an all new score of Romeo and Juliet has been made for a full-length ballet, since Prokofiev’s Op.
 64 in 1935.